-It is conjectured in ref.~\cite{Loebbert:2015ova} that the HT weight parts of every two-point minimal FFs (presence of equal number of fields in the operator and external on-shell state) are identical and those are equal to that of half-BPS, ${\cal O}^{\rm BPS}_{rt}$.
-This conjecture is verified to four-loops order in ref.~\cite{Ahmed:2016vgl} for the Sudakov FFs of operator ${\cal O}^{\cal K}$.
-Naturally, it is curious to see if this conjecture holds true for the generalised two-point FFs with two-operator insertion.
-In particular, we address whether the HT parts of the two-point FFs with double ${\cal O}^{\rm BPS}_{rt}$ and double ${\cal O}^{\cal K}$ insertion match.
-It turns out this conjecture also fails for two-operator insertion.
+It is conjectured in Ref.~\cite{Loebbert:2015ova} that the HT weight parts of every two-point minimal FFs (the presence of an equal number of fields in the operator and external on shell state) are identical, and those are equal to that of a half-BPS, ${\cal O}^{\rm BPS}_{rt}$.
+This conjecture is verified to four-loops order in Ref.~\cite{Ahmed:2016vgl} for the Sudakov FFs of operator ${\cal O}^{\cal K}$.
+Naturally, it is curious to see if this conjecture holds true for the generalized two-point FFs with the two operator insertion.
+In particular, we address whether the HT parts of the two-point FFs with a double ${\cal O}^{\rm BPS}_{rt}$ and double ${\cal O}^{\cal K}$ insertion match.
+It turns out they are different both at one and two loop.